jtr13/bookdown-template/README.md

 - [ ] 4.
 If it looks good, commit and push all changed files to GitHub.

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)

-### Set up GitHub Pages

-- [ ] 1.
-On the home page of your repo, click Settings.
-Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
-Above the **Source** line, a bar will appear with your book's URL.
-The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
-Copy the URL.
-(Note that sometimes there is a delay until your book actually appears at that URL.
-If it doesn't appear after a few minutes, try making a small change locally, rendering the book, and pushing the changes to trigger a deploy.)

-- [ ] 2.
-Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

-Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
-It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.

 ### Demo Video